 Sherry Wildfeuer is the editor of the Stella Natura Biodynamic Planting Calendar, a co-worker at Camphill Village Kimberton Hills, PA, and a long-time active member of the Anthroposophical Society and the Agriculture Section of the School of Spiritual Science.

 Hugh Williams is the owner of Threshold Farm in Philmont, NY.
-He has been growing fruit using biodynamic methods on a commercial scale for thirty years.
+He has been growing fruit using biodynamic methods on a commercial scale for more than forty years.